isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-prune-shrubs-in-your-yard/index.md

 ###  5. Renewal Pruning (Selective Removal)

 * **Technique: ** A more gradual approach than rejuvenation pruning.
-Annually, remove 1/3 of the oldest, largest stems at ground level over a period of 3
-- 5 years.
-This encourages new, vigorous shoots from the base while maintaining some of the shrub's existing size and shape. * **When: ** Best done in late winter/early spring for summer
-- flowering/foliage shrubs; after flowering for spring
+Annually, remove 1/3 of the oldest, largest stems at ground level over a period of 3-5 years.
+This encourages new, vigorous shoots from the base while maintaining some of the shrub's existing size and shape. * **When: ** Best done in late winter/early spring for summer-flowering/foliage shrubs; after flowering for spring-flowering shrubs.
-- flowering shrubs.

 * **Suitable for: ** Many older, overgrown deciduous shrubs that would benefit from new growth without the shock of full rejuvenation.
 Examples include Lilac, Forsythia, Privet, and Viburnum.

 ###  6. Shearing (For Formal Hedges)

 * **Technique: ** Using hedge shears, trim all branches to a uniform height and width, creating a precise, formal shape.
-It promotes dense growth on the outer layer of the shrub. * **When: ** Can be done periodically throughout the growing season to maintain shape, especially in spring and mid
+It promotes dense growth on the outer layer of the shrub. * **When: ** Can be done periodically throughout the growing season to maintain shape, especially in spring and mid-summer.
-- summer.
 Avoid shearing too late in the season in cold climates, as new growth might not harden off before winter.

 * **Suitable for: ** Boxwood, Privet, Arborvitae (some varieties), and other shrubs grown as formal hedges. * **Consideration: ** Requires regular maintenance to maintain the formal shape.
 Can lead to a dense outer layer that shades out the interior, sometimes resulting in a "hollow" hedge over time.
 Occasional thinning cuts within the hedge are still beneficial.